meghanwilcox/CSC300XTermProject/README.md

 # CSC300XTermProject
-Meghan Wilcox and Alli Weavil
+Meghan Wilcox and Alli Weavil.

+This is a test.